is a Real Estate Expert Witness based in Florida who is retained when a real estate broker's

 Test your theory of the case.
 Maybe the parties should

-attorney about the nature of undiscovered evidence that can strengthen the case.
+you about the nature of undiscovered evidence that can strengthen

 Create probing questions for